 Sometimes when a new hamster is purchased not enough thought has gone into how they will be cared for.
 I have heard some sad stories when people lose them because of a simple oversight.
 It is best to read up as much as you can about hamsters before buying one.

-One of the most important considerations is providing him with as large a cage as you can afford.
+One of the most important consideration is to provide him with as large a cage as you can afford.
 Hamsters will survive in a small cage, but are much happier and easier to handle if allowed a certain amount of room to move around in.
 You can purchase cages with the option to add tubes and living space that can be added to as your budget permits.